GSteve-Paul/Exact/InputFormats.md

 An OPB file consists of a header line `* #variable= <N> #constraint= <M>`, comment lines (lines starting with `*`) and linear inequalities as defined above (using the variables `x1` to `xN`).
 The number of constraints is ignored by the solver; it reads until EOF.

-For more information, see the [OPB description](http://www.cril.univ-artois.fr/PB16/format.pdf) for the SAT competition.
+For more information, see the [OPB description](http://www.cril.univ-artois.fr/PB16/format.pdf) for the PB competition.
-Note that RoundingSat only supports linear OPB constraints.
+Note that Exact only supports linear OPB constraints.

 ### Example OPB file